-The right fly leader is the one that suits the fishing situation.
+The best fly fishing leaders and tippets are those that suit the fishing situation.
 For example, when you're fishing small flies on flat water for trout or panfish, the fly leader should be small in diameter.
-The fly leader must have a relatively soft fly tippet for soft presentation of the fly, and it must be long enough to assure that the fish is not spooked by the line hitting the water during the cast.
+The leader must have a relatively soft fly fishing tippet for soft presentation of the fly, and it must be long enough to assure that the fish is not spooked by the line hitting the water during the cast.

-In general, the smaller the fly, the smaller the fly leader diameter at the tippet (end); the larger the fly, the larger the fly leader diameter.
-Also, the smaller the fly, the flatter the water and the more easily spooked the fish are, the longer and thinner the fly leader needed to fool them.
-Some spring-creek trout are so finicky that you may have to go lighter, while on salt water the fly tippet may have a breaking strength of 20 pounds with a shock tippet of 100 pounds tied in.
+In general, the smaller the fly, the smaller the leader diameter at the tippet.
+Also, the smaller the fly, the flatter the water and the more easily spooked the fish are, the longer and thinner the leader needs to be to fool them.
+Some spring-creek trout are so finicky that you may have to go lighter, while in saltwater the fly fishing tippet may have a breaking strength of 20 pounds with a shock tippet of 100 pounds tied in.

-A standard fly leader for stream trout, bass and panfish is 9 feet.
-Some fly leaders may run as long as 22 feet, and spring-creek fly leaders are often 12 feet or longer.
-As the wind rises, casting these leaders becomes more and more difficult, so experienced fishermen shorten the fly leader to aid in turning the fly over in the wind.
+A standard fly fishing leader for stream trout, bass and panfish is 9 feet.
+Some leaders may run as long as 22 feet, and spring-creek fly leaders are often 12 feet or longer.
+Regardless of length, most beginning anglers follow the 60/20/20 formula for constructing the leader as follows: